The Family Responsibility Office

 Such litigation can become quite complex, particularly with self-employed individuals.

-Typically, the support payor will allege that he or she earns substantially less income than what is set out in the order.
-The support recipient will take the position that the payor is earning cash, hiding income, or is purposely underemployed, in order to avoid his or her support obligations.
-The payor is then placed in a position where he or she must prove what he or she does not earn, ie, prove a negative.
+Typically, the support payor will allege that they earn substantially less income than what is set out in the order.
+The support recipient will take the position that the payor is earning cash, hiding income, or is purposely underemployed to avoid their support obligations.
+The payor is then placed in a position where he or she must prove what they do not earn, i.e., prove a negative.